Civil defense siren: Morocco

-These sirens are spread in urban cities with high population densities (Casablanca's sirens), or in cities and areas threatened by natural disasters such as floods (Eureka's siren), in cities, tourist areas (M'Diq's and Chefchaouen's sirens), and in areas of dangerous industries.
+These sirens are strategically positioned in areas with high population densities like Casablanca, or in regions that are susceptible to natural disasters like floods, such as the Eureka siren.
+Additionally, they can also be found in tourist areas such as M'Diq and Chefchaouen, as well as in areas where dangerous industries are located.

-These sirens are rarely used due to the lack of dangers threatening the population, but recently during the quarantine periods of the pandemic, warning sirens sounded in a number of cities such as the city of Oujda to alert the population by the time of the night closure.
+Although these sirens are seldom used due to the rarity of imminent danger, they were recently utilized during the quarantine period of the pandemic.
+Sirens sounded in various cities, including Oujda, to alert the population of the nightly curfew.
+During the holy month of Ramadan, these sirens are employed to signal the arrival of the Fotour time.

-These sirens are often used in Morocco during the days of Ramadan, in order to inform the citizens about the arrival of the time of Fotour.

-In the past, these sirens were used in small towns to call for volunteer paramedics in emergencies such as fires or cases of drowning.

-The state uses alternative means of civil defense sirens in cities that do not have sirens, such as sending warning messages in news bulletins on television or radio, or sending SMS messages to citizens' phone numbers.
-Police patrol car horns sound as sirens to warn in case of danger.
+In the past, these sirens were used in small towns to call for volunteer paramedics in emergencies such as fires or drowning incidents.
+However, in cities without sirens, the state utilizes alternative means to alert the public, such as broadcasting warning messages on television or radio, or sending SMS messages to citizens' phone numbers.
+In dangerous situations, police patrol car horns are also used to warn the public.

-The state does not allocate days to test whether the sirens are working or not for unknown reasons.
+Surprisingly, the state does not allocate any specific days to test the sirens, and the reasons behind this remain unknown.